claresudbery/clare-wiki-ably/pages/coding/data/psql.md

     - Select Connection tab
         - navigate to root folder in Terminal
         - `heroku login`
-        - run this on command line: `heroku pg:credentials:url DATABASE`
+        - run this on command line: `heroku pg:credentials:url DATABASE --app your-app-name`
-          - that's the exact command, including "DATABASE"
+          - switch `your-app-name` for your app name
         - Top tip: Rather than manually trying to select the right bits of the resulting output, double-click to make sure you only select one value at a time
         - Use the following values to fill in Connection tab:
             - Host name => host